-Startup/restarting businesses that are applying for Program grants are required to present a business outlook/plan section for consideration (details outlined in the application).
-An in-depth plan provides assurance that the applicant is organized and prepared to receive an award through the Program.
-The outlook and plan also provide good indicators of an applicant's capacity to implement a successful venture, further ensuring that any awards granted through the Program will meet the economic development goals outlined by HUD and PRDOH.22
+Startup/restarting businesses that are applying for Program grants are required to must present a business outlook/plan section for consideration (details outlined in the application).
+An in-depth plan provides assurance ensures that the applicant is organized and prepared to receive an award through the Program.
+The outlook and plan also provide good indicators of an applicant's capacity to implement a successful venture, further ensuring that any awards granted through the Program will meet the economic development goals outlined by HUD and PRDOH.

-To demonstrate financial capacity, startup business must provide that they have access to capital, assets, or investments already made in the operation, as well as any other available information not limited to income generation and any other information that may be included in the Business Plan to demonstrate financial feasibility.
+Startup businesses must provide proof that they have access to capital, assets, or investments already made committed into the operation to demonstrate financial capacity.
+Also, as well as any other available information, not limited to income generation, and any other information that which may be included in the Business Plan to demonstrate financial feasibility.